libmanuk/DOSPDFtkSpliter/README.md

 ## How to use this batch script.

 1. Place a copy of the .bat file in a directory that has a multipage PDF file that needs to be split.
+2. Move all other files out of the directory.
-2. Double click on the .bat file.
+3. Double click on the .bat file.

 ### It is recommended that this script be run on a set of copied .TIF images, not on "sole" copies.